prajapatiom200-byte/fake-news-detection/README.md

-# ML-Based Fake News Detection using NLP
+# Detecting Fake News Using Logistic Regression and NLP

 This project is a simple machine learning application that classifies news as **Fake or Real** using basic NLP techniques.